The brainchild of Flickr co-founder Stewart Butterfield, Slack has risen to become the world’s most popular corporate chat client.

 In a crowded space, and seemingly saturated market, Slack instantly became a cult hit by challenging the norm.
 It's beloved for its gorgeous, playful interface and tons of delightful little interactions throughout the app.

 We were there from the start.
-Stewart and his team came to us when Slack was a rough, unstyled prototype, and we worked with them to design the app from the ground up.
-The brand, the web app, the mobile app, and even the marketing site—the works.
+Understanding the value of design, Stewart and his team came to us when Slack was a rough unstyled prototype and asked us to help make it great.

 Never before have we witnessed so much user love for an enterprise software platform.